5 Facts of Life to Stop Struggling With and Accept

 - Be kind to others, a simple action that makes you feel better about yourself.

-- Take care of your body by getting regular exercise and making sleep a priority as it’s hard to feel happy when you don’t feel well physically.
+- Take care of your body by exercising regularly and prioritizing sleep, as it’s hard to feel happy when you don’t feel well physically.

 - Stay in the moment, leaving yesterday in the past and not worrying about tomorrow.